 But that does not mean that God is not with us and loving us.
 Our faith in Him as our loving heavenly Father will be tested and strengthened through our pain and suffering.

 I hope you found hope and encouragement in this post.
-That you can better understand why God may chose to not heal you.
+That you can better understand why God may choose to not heal you.
 And what to do while you continue to pray.

 I would love to join you in your prayers.
 Leave a comment below and I will add it to my prayer list.